 This course is designed to offer an introduction to television production skills and techniques, as well as provide a framework for developing critical television viewing skills.
 Through a variety of activities and experiences, students gain competencies in storyboarding, camera operation, video recording, graphic design, audio and editing.
 The proficiencies gained through this course provide students with insight into career opportunities in television production and provide a foundation for entrance into production courses in a post high school setting.
+Check out the TV studio, editing room and some action shots HERE and short video HERE.
 This course is not credited toward the English requirement for graduation.
 This course meets the 21st Century Life and Career Skills credit requirement for graduation.